'It finally stopped moving': How Travis Kauffman fought off a mountain lion

-When a young mountain lion clamped its jaws onto Travis Kauffman's wrist and clawed at his face, he screamed a "barbarian yell," jammed his foot onto the animal's neck and held it there until the cat quit thrashing and died.
+When a young mountain lion clamped its jaws on to Travis Kauffman's wrist and clawed at his face, he screamed a "barbarian yell", jammed his foot on to the animal's neck and held it there until the cat stopped thrashing and died.

 "I will never be able to live up to the reputation," said Kauffman, who stands 1.78m and weighs about 70kg.
 "The story is bigger than my puny form."